 That comes on top of experimenting with the dose, grind, distribution, and tamping.

-Whole coffee beans can be considered as fresh for only 3 days after opening the valve-sealed bag.
+Whole coffee beans can be considered fresh for only 3 days after opening the valve-sealed bag.

 He also made sure we made espresso with freshly ground beans that have gone through the grinder within the last 3 hours.

-He was serious about us making high-quality espresso and made sure we know that after the third hour the coffee grounds are capable of producing a stale cup because of their contact with the oxygen.
+He was serious about us making high-quality espresso.
+He insisted we know that after the third hour post grinding the coffee grounds produce a stale cup because of their contact with the oxygen.

 Related Post: How Long do Coffee Beans Last